apache/trafficcontrol/docs/source/api/v5/phys_locations.rst

 :shortName:   An abbreviation of the ``name``
 :state:       An abbreviation of the name of the state or province within which this physical location lies
 :zip:         The zip code of the physical location
+:lastUpdated: The date and time at which the physical location was last updated, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 .. code-block:: http
 	:caption: Response Example